Use these links to easily navigate this page:

 - are a failed PCE exam candidate

-Upon receiving a candidates application, the OIEPB program will verify with The Alliance that the above stated criteria has been met.
+Upon receiving an application, the OIEPB program will verify with the CAPR that the above stated criteria have been met.

-You must be either a Permanent Resident, Convention Refugee, or a Canadian Citizen and be living in Ontario to be eligible for the OIEPB Program
+Applicants must be either a Permanent Resident, Convention Refugee, or a Canadian Citizen and be living in Ontario to be eligible for the OIEPB Program.

-Applicants must be living in Ontario; verified by a rental agreement, utility bill or an Ontario driver’s licence.
+Applicants must be living in Ontario.
+This must be verified by a rental agreement, utility bill, passport or an Ontario driver’s licence.

-- 2 full time clinical placements (one 5 week & one 4 week placement)
+- Complete 2 full-time clinical placements (one 4-week & one 5-week placement)

-The minimum requirement for admission to the OIEPB program are TOEFL iBT scores of:
+The minimum requirement for admission to the Comprehensive Bridging Program are TOEFL iBT scores of:

 - 92/120 overall and 21/30 on the writing and speaking sections